apache/gravitino/docs/how-to-use-the-playground.md

 kubectl exec $SPARK_POD -n gravitino-playground -it -- /bin/bash
 ```

-3. Port-forwarding Gravitino Service, so that you can access it at `localhost:8090`.
+3. Port-forward the Gravitino service to access it at `localhost:8090`.

 ```
 kubectl port-forward svc/gravitino -n gravitino-playground 8090:8090
 ```

-4. Port-forwarding Jupyter Notebook Service, so that you can access it at `localhost:8888`.
+4. Port-forward the Jupyter Notebook service to access it at `localhost:8888`.

 ```
 kubectl port-forward svc/jupyternotebook -n gravitino-playground 8888:8888